pq-code-package/mlkem-native/README.md

 ## Usage

-mlkem-native is intended as a code package: If you want to use mlkem-native, import [mlkem/src/*](mlkem) into your project's source tree and build using your favourite build system.
-See [examples/basic](examples/basic) for an example.
+If you want to use mlkem-native, import [mlkem](mlkem) into your project's source tree and build using your favourite build system.
+See [mlkem](mlkem) for more information, and
+[examples/basic](examples/basic) for a simple example.
 The build system provided in this repository is for development purposes only.

 ### Can I bring my own FIPS-202?

-mlkem-native relies on and comes with an implementation of FIPS202[^FIPS202].
-If your library has its own FIPS-202 implementation, you can use it instead of the one shipped with mlkem-native: Replace [`mlkem/src/fips202/*`](mlkem/src/fips202) by your FIPS-202 implementation, and make sure to include replacements for the headers
-[`mlkem/src/fips202/fips202.h`](mlkem/src/fips202/fips202.h) and [`mlkem/src/fips202/fips202x4.h`](mlkem/src/fips202/fips202x4.h) and the functionalities specified therein.
-See [FIPS202.md](FIPS202.md) for details, and [examples/bring_your_own_fips202](examples/bring_your_own_fips202) for an example using tiny_sha3[^tiny_sha3].
+mlkem-native relies on and comes with an implementation of FIPS-202[^FIPS202].
+If your library has its own FIPS-202 implementation, you can use it instead of the one shipped with mlkem-native.
+See [FIPS202.md](FIPS202.md), and [examples/bring_your_own_fips202](examples/bring_your_own_fips202) for an example using tiny_sha3[^tiny_sha3].

 ### Do I need to use the assembly backends?